Sambal people: Language

 Three Sambalic languages are spoken by the Sambal: Sambali, Bolinao, and Botolan, with approximately 200,000, 105,000 and 72,000 speakers, respectively, based on the 2007 population statistics from the National Statistical Coordination Board (NSCB).
-The Sambali speakers are the residents of the municipalities of Santa Cruz, Candelaria, Masinloc, Palauig, and the capital town Iba of the province of Zambales.
+The Sambali speakers are the residents of the municipalities of Santa Cruz, Candelaria, Masinloc, Palauig, and the capital town Iba of the province of Zambales & of Infanta & some towns in Pangasinan.
 The Bolinao subgroup is located in Anda and Bolinao municipalities of Pangasinan, while the Botolan subgroup is found in Botolan and Cabangan municipalities of Zambales.
+Sambals also speak Kapampangan, Tagalog, Ilocano, and Pangasinense; all those languages spoken in Zambales, while Ilocano, Pangasinense, and Tagalog in Pangasinan.
 An estimated 6,000 Sambali speakers can also be found in Panitian in Quezon, Palawan, and in Puerto Princesa.

-The Sambalic languages are also spoken by many Filipino immigrants in the United States, and Canada.
-In Dartmouth, Nova Scotia, Canada, for instance, the language is spoken by a clan of Sambals consisting at least five families.
-In Casino Nova Scotia in the maritimes city of Halifax, a group of Sambals can be found running the card games.
-Community organizations of Sambal-speaking Filipino Americans are found in San Diego and San Francisco, California as well as in Hawaii.
+They also speak Cuyonon, Palawano and Tagbanwa, along with Tagalog, with varying fluency upon learning them from their native Cuyonon, Palawano and Tagbanwa neighbors.